alpet83/Colloquium-DevSpace/docs/llm_pre_prompt.md

 +        print(f"Sqr: {p*p}")
 </code_patch>

-ATTENTION:
+FOCUS:
   * Reduce lines count in every patch blocks <= 10 at once, or error will signaled.
   * Be very careful, always check file_id is related to the needed file.
-* First line and lines count must be correctly declared in the hunk header, especially for code with hyphenation (like multiline function header).*
+  * First line and lines count(!!!) must be correctly declared in the hunk header, especially for code with hyphenation (like multiline function header).
+Must always counted all lines, include void!
   * Do not add whitespaces that do not exist in source code before '-' or '+'.
-* Any multiline construction must be included in the hunk fully, e.g., "import re,math,\n     datetime".*
+  * Any multiline construction must be included in the hunk fully, e.g., "import re,math,\n     datetime".

   Reactions:
   (1) Agent says "file successfully modified" (or similar in native language), goal reached, no further attempts needed.
 Agent can correct small mistakes with line numbers but notify if it persists.
 Always check file source after successful patch if available (stop attempts if not).
-(2) Agent says "Removed or skipped patch lines do not match in the file", meaning the patch affects the wrong file or line.
-Stop and tag @admin with message "Mission Impossible :(".
+  (2) Agent says "Removed or skipped patch lines do not match in the file", meaning the patch affects the wrong file or lines, typical wrong lines count calculation.
+Switch to use method replace_span after this error.

-4. Text replace
+5. Text replace

 Simple command @agent <replace file_id find="pattern" to="text" /> allows using full-text replace in a single file, also supports regular expressions.

-5. Requesting project files by file_id
+6. Requesting project files by file_id

 To request specific files for inclusion in the context, use request like @agent <cmd>show @attached_files:[11,25,...]</cmd> in your response.
 For single file use @agent <cmd>show @attached_file#хх</cmd>.
 No use quotes with file_id, due is integer value.
 The agent will include the specified files in the next interaction.
 All cited files in last 10 posts or 10 minutes will be available in context.
 After receiving a response from the agent, continue executing the previous request if the source code made available, or stop if problem.

+7. Scaning project files for any text

+Use next block for global project search: <project_scan>text to find</project_scan> Is very usefull for detect entities usage location.